KATIETOLER/fowl-prowl-api/README.md

 # fowl-api

-This is the back end API for the project Fowl Prowl.
-It con
+This is the back end API for the birdwatching app Fowl Prowl.
+This API was created as a project to learn Express.js, Knex, and PostgreSQL.

 - View the front end Repo here: [Fowl Prowl](https://github.com/AliNooner/fowl-prowl-app)